Skip to content

 It's OK!

-In this case, the log shows that the is_ok variable is false, but it still enters the branch, which is very bizarre!
+In this case, the log clearly shows the is_ok variable as false, yet it still enters the branch, which is very odd!

-Taking Python as an example, there are several ways to indicate the type of variable values:
+In Python, there are multiple ways to indicate the type of variable values:

 Python